 Varicose veins are enlarged, twisted veins, usually appearing on the legs or ankles.
 They often look dark blue or purple, showing through the skin surface.
 In addition to being unsightly, they are often painful.
 You may feel tiredness, burning, or itching in your legs.
-If this sounds familiar, visit us at the Skin Wellness Center of Alabama.
+If this sounds familiar, visit us at the Skin Wellness Dermatology of Alabama.
 With sclerotherapy, Birmingham residents can end the pain, discomfort, and embarrassment of varicose veins.

 What Causes Varicose Veins?

 The valves in veins normally only allow blood to move one direction.
 In your legs, the blood should move upward.
 When these valves become weakened, they respond to the force of gravity, allowing blood to move down the veins.
 This results in clotting, and eventually, swelling and deformation of the vein.
 Heredity, pregnancy, obesity, damaged veins, and venous insufficiency (a condition weakening the valves) are among the most common causes.